 Why does Denver Zoo focus on education instead of just animal welfare?

-At Denver Zoo, our mission is to secure a better world for animals through human understanding.
+At Denver Zoo, our mission is inspiring communities to save wildlife for future generations.
 And while we pride ourselves on our world-class animal care and husbandry, we also recognize the enormous task in impacting human understanding about animals, the environment and our relationship to both.
 Denver Zoo's education programs are a terrific opportunity for us to inform and inspire new generations of environmental stewards and scientifically literate citizens.

 What does all of this mean?

 Inquiry-based means the campers will be investigating, searching, and solving problems.
 They will seek answers or information and use their critical thinking skills to gather data, use their senses to make observations, problem-solve, engineer solutions, and build a deeper understanding.
 Student-driven means that while staff will still be facilitating the programs, the direction in which the learning goes really depends on the campers – they will be using their own interests and passion to drive their experiences.
 This allows campers to construct a better grasp a broader understanding of the zoo, animals, the environment, and their connections to the larger world.

 So what would my child do in a Mini-Camp?

 It will be different for each group, based on the specific challenge being explored, age of the group, interests of the campers, and more.
 Instead of instructors sharing facts or telling the campers information, the instructor will ask questions and guide campers to discover the answers.
 When out in the zoo, campers will make observations and gather information to help them solve their challenge and engage in scientific arguments from evidence.
 Campers will have more time to more fully examine and explore their challenge, the zoo, experience animals up-close, and synthesize their learning through nature play and engineering solutions.

 How is this different than Mini-Camps from years past?